-When determining whether home learning is a suitable and agreed-upon support, special consideration must be given to children and young people with protected characteristics or those deemed vulnerable.
-Home learning is not appropriate for children and young people who are in care or on the Child Protection register.
-Any necessary adaptations for curriculum delivery must be provided by the school and recognized partner providers.
+Careful consideration should be given for children and young people with protected characteristics or those who are considered to be vulnerable when considering whether home learning is an appropriate and agreed support.
+It is not appropriate for children and young people who are looked after or on the Child Protection register to receive any elements of their curriculum at home.
+Where adaptations are required for curriculum delivery these must be delivered under the auspices of the school and recognised partner providers.